microHertz/wifi-bw-scanner/README.md

 The intent of this project was to assess the bandwidth of the Eduroam wifi network around a select area of the UC Davis campus.
-A systematic series of speed tests were performed where along with the results, the GPS coordinates, and correlated signal strength and quality were recorded as well.
-Once the data was gathered, statistical analysis along several metrics was was conducted and the bandwidth test results were visualized as a heat map.
+A systematic series of speed tests were performed where, along with the results, the GPS coordinates and correlated signal strength/quality were recorded as well.
+Once the data was gathered, statistical analysis was conducted along several metrics and the bandwidth test results were visualized as a heat map.

 ## Report